 I have a Confined Space Entry certificate.
 Can I upgrade to the Rescue certificate if I do the required components?

-Yes.
-You have up to 1 year to complete a rescue simulation to receive your Rescue certificate.
+Depending on the certificate you hold, there may be a provision to complete a rescue simulation to receive your Rescue certificate.
 This must be a site-specific situation.
+Please contact us to inquire further.

 I lost my certificate.
 Do I have to take the course over again?